30 CCW Chronic Conditions Period Prevalence, 2020

 Description:

 The rate of treatment for Parkinson's Disease has been stable over time.
-The rate of treatment for stroke or Transient Ischemic Attack (TIA) decreased from 6.6% in 2017 to 6.0% in 2020.
+The rate of treatment for stroke or Transient Ischemic Attack (TIA) decreased slightly from 6.6% in 2017 to 6.3% in 2022.

 Technical Notes: